raspberrypilearning/hamster-party-cam/worksheet.md

-# Hamster Party Cam

-> Hamsters are nocturnal, which means that they sleep in the daytime and come out at night.
-This means that when you are sleeping, your hamsters are up and about and when you are up and about, your hamsters are sleeping!
->
-> ~ Violet

-We need to find some way of being able to see what the hamsters are up to during the night.
-I suspect they are partying.

-In this project, we are going to use a Raspberry Pi camera and a Pibrella with a Raspberry Pi to take pictures and video of the hamsters, triggered by their movement.

-## Step 0: Setting up your Raspberry Pi, Pi Camera and Pibrella

-You will need to set up your Raspberry Pi to take part in this activity.
-See the [Raspberry Pi Start Guide](http://www.raspberrypi.org/help/quick-start-guide/) to get you up and running.

-You will also require a Raspberry Pi camera module connected to your Raspberry Pi.
-See the [Raspberry Pi Camera Guide](http://www.raspberrypi.org/help/camera-module-setup/) to connect your camera to your Raspberry Pi.
-Then follow the [Raspberry Pi Camera Setup Tutorial](https://github.com/raspberrypilearning/python-picamera-setup) to enable the camera, test it, and download the `picamera` library.

-Next, you will need a Pibrella board attached to the GPIO pins on your Raspberry Pi.
-See the [Pibrella](https://github.com/raspberrypilearning/pibrella-setup) guide to learn how to add the board and download the `pibrella` library.

-Phew; that is a fair bit of setup, but it will be worth it in the end.

 ## Step 1: Create a trigger switch

 We only want the Raspberry Pi to take pictures of the hamsters when they are out and having a good time.
 (No doubt they are throwing out some robot dance moves in your absence.)
 So you will need to create a trigger to make a program run, in order to take pictures of the party.